 An electrolyte is a substance that conducts electricity when dissolved in water.
-They are essential for a number of bodily functions.
+Electrolytes, such as sodium and potassium, are essential for a number of functions in the body.

 Electrolytes interact with each other and the cells in the tissues, nerves, and muscles.
-A balance of different electrolytes is vital for healthy function.
+A balance of different electrolytes is crucial for the body to function.

 Fast facts on electrolytes

-- Electrolytes are vital for the normal functioning of the human body.
+- Electrolytes are vital for the healthy functioning of the human body.

 - Fruits and vegetables are good sources of electrolytes.

-- The symptoms of electrolyte imbalance can include twitching, weakness and, if unchecked, seizures and heart rhythm disturbances.
+- The symptoms of an electrolyte imbalance can include twitching, weakness, and, if unchecked, seizures and heart rhythm disturbances.

-- Older adults are particularly at risk of electrolyte imbalance
+- Older adults are particularly at risk of an electrolyte imbalance

-Electrolytes are chemicals that conduct electricity when mixed with water.
+Electrolytes are chemicals that conduct electricity when dissolved in water.

 They regulate nerve and muscle function, hydrate the body, balance blood acidity and pressure, and help rebuild damaged tissue.